The Bankrate promise

 If you pay your credit card statement balance in full each billing cycle, you’ll never have to pay interest, so the APR doesn’t really matter.
 But if you just make the minimum payment or don’t pay off your entire statement balance, you’ll be charged interest on whatever balance you carry into the next billing cycle.

-In most cases, a 0 percent APR is a promotional interest rate that lets you borrow money at no cost for a fixed period, often between 12 and 18 months.
-During this time, you still need to make at least the minimum payment each billing cycle but you won’t accrue any interest costs.
+In most cases, a 0 percent APR is a promotional interest rate that lets you borrow money at no cost for a fixed period, often between 12 and 21 months.
+During this time, you still need to make at least the minimum payment each billing cycle, but you won’t accrue any interest costs.

 The two most common 0 percent APR offers are for new purchases and balance transfers.
-Often, credit cards will offer both to new cardholders.
+Credit cards will often offer both to new cardholders.

 Zero percent intro APR on balance transfers